Men's Therapy in Sydney

 How long does this kind of work take?

-It varies, and it is usually not quick.
-Some men feel a meaningful shift within a few sessions, once they understand what a part has been protecting.
-For others the parts involved have been in place a long time, and the work underneath is slower.
-The pace is guided by what feels safe and workable for you, not by a timeline.
+It varies, and it's usually not quick.
+Some men feel a meaningful shift within a few sessions, once they understand what a pattern has been protecting them from.
+For others it's been in place a long time, and the work underneath is slower.
+The pace is guided by what feels workable for you, not by a timeline.

 What happens in the first session?

-The first full session is mostly about understanding what brought you in and what you are hoping for.
-There is no pressure to have it all worked out, or to share more than you are ready to.
+The first full session is mostly about understanding what brought you in and what you're hoping for.
+There's no pressure to have it all worked out, or to share more than you're ready to.
 We go at a pace that feels manageable.